FAQ

 What Are the Tax Implications for a Business Sale?

-Tax considerations are always a factor in deal structure and always of concern to the buyer and seller.
+Tax considerations are always a factor in deal structure and always of concern to both the buyer and seller.
 It is highly recommended that both parties of a transaction consult their accountants or financial advisors early on to best understand how to structure the sale.
-Because all businesses have financials unique to them, only qualified financial advisors familiar your business can answer these questions and give you guideance in this area.
+Because all businesses have financials unique to them, only qualified financial advisors familiar your business can answer these questions and give you guidance in this area.